wp-plugins/wppdf/readme.txt

 = Demo/Example =
-Here's a link to Working demo's and examples [WPPDF](http://demo.wppdf.org/ "Click here for Demo and Examples")
+Here's a link to Working demo's and examples [Demo and Example - Premium Edition](http://demo.wppdf.org/ "Click here for Demo and Examples")

 Here's a link to the premium version [WPPDF](http://wppdf.org/ "Your ultimate flipbook software")

+if you need assistant please contact us through info[@]wppdf.org

 == Installation ==